luna/luna-book/interface.md

 #### Status bar
 Status bar has two important properties:
 * Controlling the graph evaluation engine <span class="uiref">7</span>.
-By default Luna tries to evaluate every node as soon as possible.
-There are sometimes situations, however, when you want to disable this behavior and refresh the scene on demand.
+By default, Luna tries to evaluate every node as soon as possible.
+Sometimes there are situations, however, when you want to disable this behavior and refresh the scene on demand.
 The pause button allows stopping and resuming the interactive graph evaluation.
 The refresh button tells Luna to re-compute every value from scratch.
 * Current status information <span class="uiref">8</span> displays information about what is currently computed and guides you when using tools.
 Currently, however, the information is very limited.